Sales KPI - key performance indicators for sales, provide a warning while there is still time to act.

 Despite the obvious advantages of benchmarking and the years of management training advocating measurement, many organisations find it hard to implement stronger KPI disciplines.
 Even when the benefits are recognised and there is collective will to take advantage of these principles; even when all the actions necessary to collect and publish the data are clear, projects falter.

 It seems that day to day priorities push aside such projects and undermine resolve.

 An outside party, temporary employee, contractor, or consultant may be necessary to give benchmarking the impetus required for it to succeed.

-Return on the investment in the form of increased results arises from intelligent direction of resources without the need for manipulation of monetary incentives.
-Monitoring key performance indicators for sales is an underutilised means of providing motivation, raising the bar, improving or changing behaviour, and improving the selling process.
+Return on the investment in the form of increased sales results arises from intelligent direction of resources.
+There is no need for manipulation of monetary incentives.
+Monitoring key performance indicators is an under-utilised means of providing motivation, raising the bar, improving or changing behaviour, and improving the selling process.

 These tools have the power to harness everyone’s will and cause it to be focused in the same direction.
-Key performance indicators for sales are an essential element of effective sales management.
+Key performance indicators are an essential element of effective sales management.

 Article by Clive Miller

 If you need to set up sales KPI benchmarking or develop key performance indicators for sales, we can help.
 Telephone +44 (0)1392 851500.
 We will be pleased to discuss your needs or talk through some options.
 Alternatively Send email to email@example.com for a prompt reply or use the contact form here.